These are the steps I took to install the AMR Clutch on my 2009 ASM.

 6. Spray WD-40 on each of the 8 studs and wait an hour or two.

-7. You do not need to loosen the nut on the hydramount and raise the engine.
+7. You do not need to loosen the nut on the hydramount and raise the engine as per the step in the AM workshop manual.

 8. Remove the front 7 nuts from above.
 You will need a swivel and deep well socket (13mm I think).